martinholub/jekyll_site/resources.md

 Here is link to my [Spotify profile](https://open.spotify.com/user/holubm).

 {% include spotifyplaylist.html id=page.spotifyplaylist %}

 ### books
-I read a lot, although much less than I would like to :).
  I maintain a list of books I have read on <a href="https://www.goodreads.com/user/show/92718688-martin" target="blank">Goodreads</a>.
-I am happy for any book recommendations you would like to share
+I am happy for any book recommendations you would like to share!

-### podcasts
-I enjoy podcasts where I learn something new or that made me laugh hard.
-I am still searching for a good way how to share them here.
-In the meantime, if you would like to share a podcast recommendation or needed a tip, get in touch!

 ### blogging
-* I can highly recommend that you start off with <a href="https://jekyllrb.com/" target="blank">Jekyll</a> and <a href="https://pages.github.com/" target="blank">GitHub Pages</a>.
+* I started off with <a href="https://jekyllrb.com/" target="blank">Jekyll</a> and <a href="https://pages.github.com/" target="blank">GitHub Pages</a>.
 It is free and works across platforms.
+It worked allright couple of years ago but these days there are much better wats.
+Still works alriht for static pages with little traffic.

 * <a href="https://iwantmyname.com/" target="blank">iwantmyname</a> is a great hosting service which I have been using more than 4 years and I am very happy.
 It is a cool company as well.
 <!--
 Here is <a href="https://www.cbdb.cz/uzivatel-7140-jj" target="blank">list of podcasts I was subscribed to in early 2020</a>.